 David V Martin

-Before coming to OSU I did my PhD at the Université de Genève (download thesis here) and a postdoc at The University of Chicago.
+I did my PhD at the Université de Genève (download thesis here) and I was a Fellow of the Swiss National Science Foundation at The University of Chicago.

 Beyond astrophysics, I play Australian Football (semi competently) and ice hockey (barely competently).
 I used to play cricket, but my career was derailed by a serious injury known as lack of talent.

 I also play guitar, bass and drums at a volume which has been referred to as "reckless" and "irresponsible".
 I love making pizza, which has received rave reviews such as "it's adequate" and "I suppose it's better than nothing."